hkattt/testing-mqtt/README.md

 mqqt [-h <hostname>] [-p <port>] [-n <npublishers>] [-i <instancecount list>] [-q <qos list>] [-d <delay list>]
 ```
 Where
-* `-h` specifies the hostname of the MQQT broker
+* `-h` specifies the hostname of the MQTT broker
-* `-p` specifies the port that the MQQT broker is on
+* `-p` specifies the port that the MQTT broker is on
 * `-n` specifies the number of publishers
 * `-i` specifies the instancecounts to use during testing as a comma seperated list
 * `-q` specifies the quality-of-service levels (0, 1, and 2) to use during testing as a commas seperated list